crussella0129/Sledgehammer-To-The-Ferrari/README.md

 # Sports-Betting

-## Some Excel workbook templates and a brief tutorial on how to use them—at your own risk.
-If you lose it all, it’s totally on you, dude.
+## An Excel workbook template and a brief tutorial on how to use it (at your own risk).

+## If you lose it all, it’s totally on you, dude.

 ### Tutorial